 Rest is Not a Reward

-Rest Is Not a Reward—The Violence of Waiting Until Collapse
+Rest Is Not a Reward: The Violence of Waiting Until Collapse

-What happens when your signal is firing “STOP” and your family, your culture, your trauma history, or your internalised capitalism replies “NOT YET”?
+What happens when your body breaks and you still can’t rest?
+What happens when your signal is firing “STOP” and your family, your peers, your culture, your trauma history, or your internalised capitalism replies “NOT YET”?

+I have lived it.
 This is not burnout, but a design flaw in a world that weaponises productivity and calls it purpose.

-I have had to learn to rest not because I wanted to—but because my body would scream otherwise.
+I have had to learn to rest, not because I wanted to, but because my body would scream otherwise.
 My spine demanded sovereignty.
 My fascia formed protest songs.
 My nerves whispered ‘there will be no compromise’.

 And still, part of me wondered: “Have I done enough to earn this bed?”